 There's an entire wall of framed 8 X 10 photographs of school activities, including all 6 Championship Teams.
 Additional focal points are a 400 pound block from the actual facade of the overhead main WHS building entrance, the brass front door handles, fire alarm, and color photos taken during the fire when the building burned.
 Two glass display cases contain small items such as class rings, (some are different from others), including from the 1930's, 40's, and 50's, as well as gold football, baseball, basketball awards, Beta Club pins, Carolina's Carrousel Princess tiaras and a WHS Homecoming Queen's tiara.
 Trophies are displayed on the walls, as is the oldest item in the Museum -- a 1909 WHS diploma that looks similar to a large, college sheepskin.
 Diplomas from the 1920's thru 1960's are also on hand.
 Many other items are displayed around the room including a number of monogram letters.
 This project was voluntarily accomplished, without a grant or fund raising activities, by friends working in cooperation with the Anson County Historical Society.

-To find further information memorbilia of this place contact the Historical Society to schedule a tour of the Leavvit House.
+To find further information on memorbilia of this place, come by, email or call the Historical Society for a private tour.

 Anson County Historical Society 206 East Wade St. Wadesboro, NC 28170